LAB MEMBERS

 Undergraduate Research Assistant

-Christian is currently a sophomore at Rutgers University, planning on majoring in psychology and possibly double-majoring in CBN.
+Christian is a senior at Rutgers University, planning on majoring in psychology and possibly double-majoring in CBN.
 He also interns at the Urban Health Collaborative, a non-profit in New Brunswick that aims to serve the various health needs of the surrounding community.
 He's also a huge plant fan, with his succulents taking up his desk space.
 Additionally, one of his biggest passions is fitness, with his favorites being biking and weight training.

 Undergraduate Research Assistant